-- The file is named the same as your call. - The file includes a sub and endsub in the file. - The file is in the directory /subroutines. - The file name only includes lowercase letters, numbers, dashes, and underscores. - · The file only contains a single subroutine definition. - The file ends with the extension .nc.
+- The file is named the same as your call. - The file includes a sub and endsub in the file. - The file is in the directory /subroutines. - The file name only includes lowercase letters, numbers, dashes, and underscores. - The file only contains a single subroutine definition. - The file ends with the extension .nc.

-o < MyFile > is converted to o < myfile > by the interpreter.
+Note: File names are lowercase letters only. o<MyFile> is converted to o<myfile> by the interpreter.